Chitranjan806/Chennai_Water_Management_Data_Analysis/README.md

 Here is an attempt to put together a dataset that has the information about the various water sources available in the city.

-Content
+### Content
 This dataset has details about the water availability in the four main reservoirs over the last 15 years
 - Poondi
 - Cholavaram
 - Redhills
 - Chembarambakkam

-The data is available on a daily basis and the unit is million cubic feet.
+Note : The data is available on a daily basis and the unit is million cubic feet.

 The idea is to see if we can use this dataset to
 - Visualize the water need / usage of the city